Fair, transparent, self-determined compensation –

 Why We Abolished the Lead Role

-The Lead role used to be the one where most leadership responsibilities were concentrated.
-Last year, we did away with it.
-More precisely, we redistributed its leadership functions across three distinct roles.
+The Lead Role was previously the position where most leadership responsibilities were concentrated.
+Last year, we abolished it.
+More specifically, we distributed its leadership functions across three different roles.